Best Ranger Beads for Pace Counting

 Unless you’ve seen these, you haven’t seen ranger beads this versatile before.
 With the ‘hook and loop’ patch on the back, you can put these anywhere you could slap a Velcro patch.
 The beads stay put well and are easy to move back and forth due to their wider shape.

-*at time of reviewing
+*Price at the time of the latest update.

 The Beads We Compared

-Our research narrowed the field down to the several pace count bead brands and types that we tested: Lethalife, RedVex, TNC, Green Omega, Tac Shield, Coopers Bay, Wardog, and more.
+Our research narrowed the field down to several pace count bead brands and types that we tested: Lethalife, RedVex, TNC, Green Omega, Tac Shield, Coopers Bay, Wardog, and more.

 You can see our full list of review criteria below in the What to Look For section, with an explanation for each.

 We did not consider anything other than simple abacus-based pace counting beads.
-GPS, pace counting apps, etc are all great but are not good methods for all survival scenarios.
+GPS, pace counting apps, etc, are all great but are not good methods for all survival scenarios.

 What to Look For